talwrii/cupless/README.md

 I didn't want to depend upon `ipptools` as this is maintained by cups (though it is a separate package).
 However, I had difficulty getting the print command to work so gave up and used iptools.
 If I feel inspired (of if you do and feel like submitting patches) I might remove this. `pdfjam` depends on latex and texlive - which is quite big - however it is quite good at resizing images.

 This only works with printers that have a default resolution of 300dpi.

+This only supports internet printers connected to your network which support IPP - so we **do not support usb printers**.

+This tool does not support printer discoverty.

 ## About me
 I am **@readwithai**.
 I create tools for reading, research and agency sometimes using the markdown editor [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).